awsdocs/aws-support-user-guide/doc_source/accessing-support.md

 + Use the email address and password associated with your AWS account\.
 This identity is called the AWS account *root user*\.
 + Use AWS Identity and Access Management \(IAM\)\.

-If you have a Business or Enterprise Support plan, you can also use the [AWS Support API](Welcome.md) to access AWS Support and Trusted Advisor operations programmatically\.
+If you have a Business, Enterprise On\-Ramp, or Enterprise Support plan, you can also use the [AWS Support API](Welcome.md) to access AWS Support and Trusted Advisor operations programmatically\.
 For more information, see the [AWS Support API Reference](https://docs.aws.amazon.com/awssupport/latest/APIReference/Welcome.html)\.